 The Nelson Institute Community Environmental Scholars Program (CESP) is designed for students who want to link their passion for the environment with a commitment to the community.
 Community Environmental Scholars take a 1-credit seminar for three semesters that introduces them to local community-based environmental organizations, provides them with professional training, and gives them a place to discuss the links between environmental studies and community service.
 Apply »

 With more than 400,000 students representing 50 states and 124 countries, our campus is diverse, energetic, and constantly in motion.
 Become part of the Badger community both inside and out of the classroom.
-The possibilities are endless with over 900 student organizations; you have the ability to build a lifelong community of kinship and support.
+The possibilities are endless; you have the ability to build a lifelong community of kinship and support.

 In alignment with the UW-Madison's 2014 Diversity Framework, the Information Technology Academy (ITA) is an innovative pre-college initiative for diverse students in the state of Wisconsin.
 With programs in Madison, Lac du Flambeau, and Oneida, ITA's goal is to increase the enrollment rates of diverse students at the university.